redis-developer/redis-playground/docs/temp/writable-plan.md

 ### Note

-- Check expiry settings with cody for shared custom query
+- Check expiry settings with cody for shared custom query (through flag delete/ non-delete)
 - Change the redis key prefix of shared custom query
-- reduce fashion ds from 10k products to 1k products
+- reduce fashion ds from 10k products to 1k products (min data in each dataset)
-- Have a architecture doc for this project which CEO and other tech team can understand
+- Have a architecture doc for this project which other tech team can understand

 ## UI